“It’s not personal. It’s strictly business.”

 Both films won multiple Oscars, including Best Picture, and Coppola picked up a Best Director award for Part II.
 Separately the films are masterpieces.
 Together, they are a landmark work of American cinema.

 Fifteen years later, Coppola returned to the Corleone clan with The Godfather: Part III (1990, R), a somber look at Michael’s efforts to find redemption and pass the torch to the next generation.
-Andy Garcia, Bridget Fonda, Sofia Coppola, George Hamilton, and Joe Mantegna co-star in this final chapter.
+Andy Garcia, Bridget Fonda, Sofia Coppola, and Joe Mantegna co-star in this final chapter, with George Hamilton taking the Duvall role.
+The film was a disappointment but Coppola reworked it thirty years later as The Godfather Coda: The Death of Michael Corleone (1990/2020, R), which somewhat refocuses the film.

 “Leave the gun.
 Take the canoli.”